THORNTON (William Thomas).

 A collection of essays representing Thornton’s (1813-1880) principal philosophical work, in which he criticised the ethical and teleological views of Hume, Huxley and the utilitarians.
 A close friend and colleague of John Stuart Mill, Thornton is best known for his work On Labour (1869), the arguments of which were instrumental in changing Mill’s views.

-See Donoghue, Faithful Victorian, William Thomas Thornton, 1813-1880.
+See: Mark Donoghue, Faithful Victorian, William Thomas Thornton, 1813-1880.